hey-tommy/thrive-devops-takehome/docs/ADRs/005-multi-arch-docker-builds.md

 **Decision:**

-We decided to implement **multi-architecture Docker builds** using `docker buildx` within the GitHub Actions workflow.
+Implement **multi-architecture Docker builds** using `docker buildx` within the GitHub Actions workflow.

-Specifically, the `docker/build-push-action` is configured with `platforms: linux/amd64,linux/arm64`.
+Specifically, configure the `docker/build-push-action` with `platforms: linux/amd64,linux/arm64`.
 This instructs Docker Buildx to build image variants for both common Linux architectures and push them together as a single manifest list to ECR.

 When Kubernetes (via the container runtime) pulls the image (`<repo>:<tag>`), it automatically selects the image variant matching the node's architecture from the manifest list.